South Jersey Eye Associates | Eyecare & Eyewear

 October is Halloween Eye Safety Month

-EYE ON VISION.
 Optometric Physician Dr. Russell W. Chappius III presents South Jersey Eye Associates “Eye on Vision” for October.

 October is Halloween Eye Safety Month.
 To ensure that your family enjoys a vision-safe Halloween, follow these safety tips from Dr. Chappius:

-* Test any eye or face makeup on the back of your hand to check for allergy or sensitivity
+• Test any eye or face makeup on the back of your hand to check for allergy or sensitivity.

-Contact SJEA today to schedule an appointment to learn more about Halloween Eye Safety and ensure your family has their best vision possible.
-We look forward to seeing you!
+Contact SJEA today to schedule an appointment to learn more about Halloween Eye Safety and ensure your family has the best vision possible.